openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

                  prep.input(input_name).preprocess().mean([0.5, 0.5, 0.5])
                  ov_model = prep.build()

               There is currently no heuristic for automatic detection of the channel to which mean, scale or reverse channels should be applied. ``Layout`` needs to be explicitly specified with "C" channel.
 For example "NHWC", "NCHW", "?C??".
-See also [Layout API Overview](./OV_Runtime_UG/layout_overview.md).
+See also :doc:`Layout API overview <openvino_docs_OV_UG_Layout_Overview>`.

     .. tab-item:: CLI
        :sync: cli